 - Agreement to abide by the basic Therapeutic Community (TC) program rules:

-- Be abstinent and have completed a withdrawal program (either in a detoxification facility or a medically assisted detoxification with assistance from your treating GP).
+- Be abstinent and have completed a withdrawal program (either in a withdrawal facility or on a medically assisted withdrawal program from your treating GP).
 Our Intake & Assessment Workers will assist you with this and assess your Withdrawal needs.